-State of Arizona Schedule of Findings and Recommendations October 1, 2013 through September 30, 2014
+State of Arizona Schedule of Findings and Recommendations October 1, 2014 through September 30, 2015

-In planning and performing our examination, we considered the counties internal control, as a basis for designing our testing procedures for the purpose of expressing our opinion on the Statement of Federal Land Payments, but not for the purpose of expressing an opinion on the effectiveness of the counties' internal control.
+In planning and performing our examination, we considered the counties, internal control as a basis for designing our testing procedures for the purpose of expressing our opinion on the Statement of Federal Land Payments, but not for the purpose of expressing an opinion on the effectiveness of the counties' internal control.
 Accordingly, we do not express an opinion on the effectiveness of the counties' internal control.

-As a result of our examination, we identified deficiencies in internal controls that the county's management should correct to ensure that it fulfills its responsibility to establish and maintain adequate internal controls over federal land payments.
+As a result of our examination, we identified deficiencies in internal control that Apache and Navajo County's management should correct to ensure that they fulfill their responsibility to establish and maintain adequate internal controls over federal land payments.
 Our findings and recommendations are described below.

-The counties should distribute forest reserve monies in accordance with The Secure Rural Schools and Community Self-Determination Act of 2000 and Arizona Revised Statues §11-497
+Apache County should distribute forest reserve monies in accordance with the Secure Rural Schools and Community Self-Determination Act of 2000 and Arizona Revised Statues §11-497